 - The First and Last Rites – where there’s some ritual/boilerplate at the start and end of most test bodies, suggesting a lack of common setup/teardown code

-- Everything is a property – where a test class has members in place of some methods using temporary variables
+- Everything is a property – where a test class keeps what should be temporary variables in instance variables

 - Missing parameterised test – when you did it the long way round because you didn’t bring in parameterisation